zachariasmanuel/Shopping/README.md

 - **Product List Fragment** - The products are fetched from an API and shows it in a recycler view.

-- **Product detail fragment** - SHows the details of a product.
+- **Product detail fragment** - Shows the details of a product.
 User can add it to the cart from this screen

-- **Cart Fragment** - It shows the item in the cart.
-User can remove the items from the cart or checkout everything
+- **Cart Fragment** - It shows the items in the cart.
+User can remove the items from the cart or checkout the products

 - **My Order Fragment** - It shows list of ordered items